DmytroHetman/TestTask/README.md

 # TestTask
-Test task for MacPaw internship
+Test task for MP internship, the app describes losses of russian forces.

 According to the MIT license, the repository must contain a notice with the following text: